-One of these days I will make it to New York!
+One of these days I will make it to New York and enjoy a New York Style Hot Dog!
 The Big Apple is on my list to visit!!
 However until I can get there, I will have to let my taste buds, and also film, transport me.

 Sunday nights are movie nights at my home.
 I love to cook a meal on movie nights that has something to do with the film we are watching.
 Usually either the setting of the movie, or food actually eaten or highlighted in the film can inspire the meal.